Udaari: Critical appreciation

 While talking to local media about, Urwa Hocane portraying the role of Meera discussed the importance of the drama and social taboos like child abuse and rape.
 Hocane said, "It's about time for women to talk about this.
 I think Udaari has brought a change.
 The people who wanted to ban it couldn't because of the people who wanted the drama to bring about a change.
 Girls don't speak about such things.
 I am probably destined to change that mindset."
 Furthermore, talking about her role of Meera being a local musician, Hocane stated, "I want to change the mindset of people.
 Bushra jee told me that the word miraasi comes from miraas.
 You should be proud of it rather than feel horrible about it."

 In addition to critical reviews Imtiaz's character received wide media attention and has been a subject of popularity since the beginning, commenting in his role Ahsan Khan stated that "Even while reading the script, I could not digest these scenes.
 It is definitely the most difficult character to portray on-screen".
 Moreover, Khan decided to donate 20% of his fee from the serial to the victims of the heinous crime, he also began working with an NGO to make his contributions more substantial and concrete.
 Khan commented on the series theme "child abuse" stating, "Such abuse leaves the child traumatised forever.
 My maid's child was suffering from it and that's what made me realise that I need to spread awareness." commenting on critical acclaim Khan stated "It's a huge honour for me to receive this appreciation from one of the greatest villains of all times."
 Khan's negative role of child molester earned him critical acclaim.

 Moreover, Fatima Awan of Review It praised the role of rape-victim Zebo, according to her Udaari played a major role in educating their audience against communal crimes.
 Apart from sexual abuse, Awan also commented on other societal issues such as politician's negative support and bribing police which plays a major role in societies.
-Role of Zebo was furthermore praised where Awan states that every girl should stand for her justice and live her life not as a victim but a survivor.
+The role of Zebo was furthermore praised when Awan stated that every girl should stand for justice and live her life not as a victim but as a survivor.
 Further more Awan commented on the final episode of Udaari where she praised the roles of Zebo, Sajida, Imtiaz, Arsh, Muneera, Meera and Sheedan.
-With Arsh (Portrayed by Farhan Saeed) Awan praised the message he gave against child sexual abuse and for the favour of Women rights, she praised the roles of Sajida and Zebo where the two finally sealed justice and of Munnera educating her society.
-According to her review, Udaari has proved o be the major commercial success of 2016.
+With Arsh (Portrayed by Farhan Saeed) Awan praised the message he gave against child sexual abuse and in favour of Women's rights, she praised the roles of Sajida and Zebo where the two finally sealed justice and Munnera educating her society.
+According to her review, Udaari has proved to be the major commercial success of 2016.